DamianCapdevila/kathryn-gorsuch-personal-website/README.md

 The Customers section displays information about Kathryn's customers.
 It includes a grid of customer logos linked to their respective websites.

-## Usage

-To run the Nurse Practitioner Website:

-1. Clone the repository to your local machine.
-2. Open the project in Visual Studio or your preferred IDE.
-3. Build and run the project.

 ## Dependencies

 The Nurse Practitioner Website relies on the following dependencies: